Skip to main content Skip to footer

 A deferred benefits claim form (AW8P) if you're a deferred member and have left NHS employment

-If you have left NHS employment completely and are claiming deferred pension benefits or have some retained NHS pension rights a deferred benefits claim form (AW8P) form can be downloaded and printed from our website at: www.nhsbsa.nhs.uk/nhs-pensions.
-Please complete the form and return it to us at the address on the form.
+If you've left NHS employment completely and are claiming deferred pension benefits or have some retained NHS pension rights, you can download and print the deferred benefits claim form (AW8P) (PDF: 425KB).
+As well as downloading and printing the AW8P, you'll need to complete and print the member checklist (PDF: 178KB).

 An AW8PC application form if you're a pension credit member